Horacio Ramiro González

-Horacio Ramiro González (b.
-Buenos Aires Province, 1956) is an Argentine politician, currently president of the Chamber of Deputies of the Buenos Aires Province.
+Horacio Ramiro González (born 7 August 1956) is an Argentine politician.
+From 2007 to 2015 he was president of the Chamber of Deputies of Buenos Aires Province.

 Biography

 He enrolled at the University of Morón and graduated as Certified Public Accountant.

 Political career

 In 1995 he was elected councilman at Ituzaingó district of the Province of Buenos Aires.
 By choice of his peers he was elected president of the Deliberative Council, a position he held from 1995 to 1999.

 In 1999 he was elected deputy for the Province of Buenos Aires, representing the first electoral section, a position he held for four years.

 In 2003 he was elected provincial deputy again for a further period of four years, being appointed by his peers as vice president of the Chamber of Deputies of the Province of Buenos Aires.

 In the year 2007 is elected provincial deputy again for another four years and elected by his peers as president of the Chamber of Deputies of Buenos Aires Province, the highest authority of the institution.

 In December 2009 he was again elected president of the Chamber of Deputies of Buenos Aires Province unanimously by the entire Legislature.